Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

 <br>— <em>Prop.
 2, Obs.
 2</em>
 </div>

 While the Fall introduced antagonistic elements, the original purpose remains.
-Peters argues that while unbelief views nature as an end in itself, the doctrine of the Kingdom proposes “a renewal, a deliverance, a restitution, which shall free nature, exalt man, and glorify the Maker” <span class="scripture">(Ephesians 1:4, 1 Peter 1:20)</span>.
+Peters argues that while unbelief views nature as an end in itself, the doctrine of the Kingdom proposes “a renewal, a deliverance, a restitution, which shall free nature, exalt man, and glorify the Maker” (Ephesians 1:4, 1 Peter 1:20).

 ### **A Restitution of What Was Marred**